 - No special licensing: No CDL required in most cases, meaning you can start right away.

-- Home time: Drivers can be home most nights and work standard hours.
+- Home time: Straight truck drivers can be home most nights and work standard hours.

 - Demand: There is a high demand for drivers.

-- Benefits: Companies often offer good benefits packages to retain drivers.
+- Benefits: Companies often offer good benefits packages to retain commercial drivers.

 - Flexibility: You set your work hours.